Ferid-d/TryHackmeWalkthrough/Medium/Undiscovered/undiscovered.md

 ----

 I checked the first one "manager.undiscovered.thm".
 There was a version number "Powered by RiteCMS Version:2.2.1" I looked at it on searchsploit and saw that there are some vulnerabilities about it.
 Most of them requires us to be aunthenticated, so maybe there can be a login page.
 I also made a directory scan for this subdomain but there wasn't anything important else.
 So let's discover others.
-I specificly targeted the unique sized subdomains at first.
-Because in CTF's they gives us more important things than others.
-So, let's check "deliver.undiscovered.thm".
-It looks same so, I made directory scan again for this subdomain.
-Yeahh, we found so much directories in there.
+There are so much subdomains but I noticed a key point in there.
+Look at their line numbers.
+You need to check only unique ones like (69,83,84).
+The rest of them is like a copy of each other in most situations.
+So let's start with "deliver.undiscovered.thm".
 ```bash
 ffuf -u http://deliver.undiscovered.thm/FUZZ -w /usr/share/wordlists/seclists/Discovery/Web-Content/common.txt -fs 0
 ```